Nordes/NewRelic.AzureStorageQueueSize.Plugin/README.md

 # Todo's
 * Add an image with new relic example on alert
-* Change the GUID of the plugin to have something shorter?
-* Add more content to this file (configuration, etc.)
+* Add the artefact when Master branch build : https://www.appveyor.com/docs/deployment/github/
-* Be full NPI (Right now the folder structure does is wrong in order to have a src, dist, ... etc.)
+* Be full NPI (~~Right now the folder structure does is wrong in order to have a src, dist~~, *to see* etc.)